-- Central Model Infants’ School
+Central Model Infants’ School

-- Central Model Senior School
+Central Model Senior School

-- St. Laurence O’Toole’s CBS
+St. Laurence O’Toole’s CBS

-- St. Laurence O’Toole’s National School
+St. Laurence O’Toole’s National School

-- Rutland National School
+Rutland National School

-- Gardiner Street Primary School
+Gardiner Street Primary School

-Every year, a City Connects Coordinator collaborates with school staff to review the strengths and needs of every student in every class.
-Following consultation with parents, the Coordinator then links each child to a tailored set of supports and enrichment opportunities, to build on their strengths and address any particular need a child may have.
-These supports will be offered in school or within the community.
-Each and every child will have an individual, personalised plan with a tailored set of activities and services to help them to succeed and thrive in school and beyond.
+Every year, a City Connects Coordinator collaborates with school staff to review the strengths and needs of each and every student in every class.
+Following consultation with parents, the Coordinator then links each child to a tailored set of supports and enrichment opportunities, to build on their strengths, address any particular need they may have and link to areas they are interested in.

 City Connects is an initiative of Boston College and has been running in the US for over 20 years.
 Boston College research shows that children who attend City Connects primary schools outperform their peers academically – not only in primary school but also later in secondary school.